To see our full listing of events make sure to check out our calendar.

 PAST NEWS & EVENTS

-UCC will be hosted the Rainbow Communion on January 11th and 12th.
+UCC hosted the Rainbow Communion on January 11th and 12th.
 The Rainbow Communion is a committee of our national church (Presbyterian Church in Canada) that is exploring what the church ought to be doing in terms of repenting from homophobia.
 Right now the committee is in a listening phase and wanting to hear the stories of people who identify as LGBT, their families, and supporters who have experience hurt and/or grace in our congregations.
 For more information about the Rainbow Communion and its work, you can check out their website https://presbyterian.

 Christmas Eve Candlelight Service

 Our Christmas Eve service was a meaningful evening of hearing the Christmas story and singing carols together.

 You can find the song, May You Find a Light, (a song that we sang throughout the Advent season), here.